iotaledger/wallet.rs/documentation/docs/libraries/nodejs/exchange_guide.md

 # Exchange Guide

-## The IOTA Wallet Library
+## The Wallet Library

 :::note

-You can easily integrate IOTA with your exchange, custody solution, or product.
+You can easily integrate with your exchange, custody solution, or product.

 :::